 Learn about the Title IX Process from an Experienced Attorney

 Being accused of sexual wrongdoing is a very stressful and emotional event.
 Due to the seriousness and sensitivity of the event, it is crucial to have the right people on your side.
-If you have been accused of misconduct or are facing a Title IX complaint, call the compassionate and experienced attorney at Kara Hoopis Manosh, Attorney and Counselor at Law at (401) 714-8926, who can explain the entire process to you, and help ensure that justice occurs.
+If you have been accused of misconduct or are facing a Title IX complaint, call the compassionate and experienced attorney at Manosh Payette, LLC at (401) 854-7794, who can explain the entire process to you, and help ensure that justice occurs.

 More information available on my website: Title IX Defense